 What is MATP?

-MATP provides genuine opportunities for training and competition for individuals with PMLD and complex needs.
+MATP provides genuine opportunities for training and competition for individuals with Complex Support Needs.
 Opportunities are realistic and tailored to the individual.
 It focuses on the abilities and enables athletes to work and showcase motor skills and sporting achievements that are relevant to them.

 Through MATP we look to:

-• Enable more opportunities to perform sports activities
+- Enable more opportunities to participate sports activities

-• Development of a more positive self-image through skill acquisition
+- Development of a more positive self-image through skill acquisition, celebration of achievement and an increased impact on the environment

-• Enable greater interaction through sport and physical activity
+- Enable greater interaction with peers/other athletes through sport and physical activity events

 Like to get involved in MATP?